 Continental growth by accretion does not only happen in subduction zone.
-Probably the most obvious example of continental growth by accretion is when two continental landmasses merge during continental collision (e.g. collision between India and Eurasia forming the Himalayan mountain chain).
-Less obvious but nonetheless of fundamental importance is the accretion of blocks moving along a transform fault.
+An example is when two continental landmasses merge during continental collision (e.g. collision between India and Eurasia forming the Himalayan mountain chain).
+Another example is the accretion of blocks moving along a transform fault.
 This process has shaped the west coast of North America.
-For example, the terrain named Wrangelia now forming part of Alaska and western Canada originated from the southern hemisphere and has travelled 5000 km north to finally merge with North America.
+For example, the terrane named Wrangelia, now forming part of Alaska and western Canada, originated from the southern hemisphere and has travelled 5000 km north before becoming a part of the North American continent today.